-At Pinnacle Strategies (http://pinnacle-strategies.com), we have a proven record of creating positive results that matter to manufacturing shareholders and managers.
+At Pinnacle Americas, we have a proven record of creating positive results that matter to manufacturing shareholders and managers.
 Everything we do is focused on making tangible, permanent changes that produce those results.

 Most improvement projects change things; few achieve outstanding outcomes.
 That's why we're so proud to report that the RABIT process consistently creates outstanding results.
 We've seen it happen again and again.
 The changes we effect don't interrupt your business; they enhance it.
 Each phase of improvement is seamlessly integrated into the project, assuring minimal disruption.